mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 | ![Legacy Customer Inquiry Screen](./images/raw-customer-inquiry.png) | ![Migrated Customer Inquiry Screen](./images/migrated-customer-inquiry.png) |

-The legacy Look (to the right of image above) shows the basic layout used by this sample application:
+The legacy Look (on the left of image above) shows the basic layout used by this sample application:

 1. Screen dimensions: 80 columns x 25 lines.
 2. There is *only one* font used, which happens to use Fixed-pitch characters also knowns as [Monospaced Font](https://en.wikipedia.org/wiki/Monospaced_font).